Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: The Proposed Method

+The framework of the proposed method, i.e., CEHT-ENAS, is shown in Algorithm \ref{framework}, which is composed of five parts:

-\begin{itemize} \item \textbf{Common Configuration}: We propose a genetic encoding approach tailored specifically for CNN architectures in ENAS algorithms.
-This will bridge the gap in modeling ENAS algorithms by the Markov chain. \item \textbf{Search Space Partition}: We define the distance measurement function for the current state space to the target state space.
-Based on this, the search space can be reasonably partitioned, and the subsequent transition probability can be accurately estimated.
-In this subsection, we give two methods of search space partition. \item \textbf{Transition Probability Estimation}: We develop lemmas for calculating the transition probability between two states in algorithms with different encoding methods and mutation operators.
-These servers as the foundation for performing the drift analysis. \item \textbf{The Hitting Time Analysis}: We elaborate the formulas for calculating the point-wise drift, average drift and the expected initial distance before calculating the EHT of ENAS algorithms. \end{itemize}
+\begin{itemize} \item \textbf{Common Configuration} (lines~\ref{alg_p1_start}-\ref{alg_p1_end}): We propose a genetic encoding approach tailored specifically for DNN architectures in ENAS algorithms.
+This will bridge the gap in modeling ENAS algorithms by the Markov chain. \item \textbf{Search Space Partition} (line~\ref{alg_p2}): We define the distance measurement function for the current state space to the target state space.
+Based on this, the search space can be partitioned, and the subsequent transition probability can be estimated.
+In subsection \ref{Subsection:search_space_partition}, we give two methods of search space partition. \item \textbf{Individuals Transition Probability Analysis} (line~\ref{alg_p3_start}): We develop lemmas for calculating the transition probability between two individuals with different encoding methods and mutation operators.
+These serve as the foundation to perform the drift analysis. \item \textbf{Average Population Distribution Fitting} (line~\ref{alg_p4}): We explore the surface fitting techniques and the statistical data to fit the population distribution of ENAS algorithms with different population sizes.
+With the fitting results, we can further use the average drift method to get the progress related to the fitness of specific NAS problems. \item \textbf{The Hitting Time Analysis} (lines~\ref{alg_p5_start}-\ref{alg_p5_end}): We use the average drift method (introduced in subsection~\ref{Subsection:drift}) to calculate the EHT lower bound. \end{itemize}